Support Canadian History Ehx with a donation at https://www.buymeacoffee.com/craigU

 Let’s look at the possibility that he did suffer mutiny and had to find a way to survive.
 In 1631, Captain Thomas James found the remains of a shelter on Danby Island and since the ship’s carpenter was one of the men marooned with Hudson, it is possible that he helped build a shelter to protect the stranded men through the cold winter.
 According to his report, there were several sticks standing in the ground, with chip marks from a steel blade.

 One Inuit legend talks about a small boat that was found in the water, filled with dead white men but one living boy who may have been John Hudson.
 They didn’t know what to do about the boy, so according to legend he was tied outside with the dogs.

-Could Hudson have made that journey so far south?
+Could Hudson, or his son, have made that journey so far south?
 He was marooned in 1611 and would have arrived in the area by 1612.
-Going from Hudson’s Bay down the Harricana River to the Ottawa River to Deep River is possible in that amount of time.
+Going from Hudson Bay down the Harricana River to the Ottawa River to Deep River is possible in that amount of time.

 Yet, there are still other tales.

 According to a resident of Fort Frances in the 19thCentury, who had spent winters at James Bay, the First Nations people of the area told of white men who had come to the Bay long ago before the Big Company, the Hudson’s Bay Company, ever existed.
 They apparently lived with the First Nations and adapted to their culture and even took Indigenous wives and left descendants with red-hair.

 Of course, there are the rumours that Hudson never made it into the boat in the first place.
 Evidence such as blood stains on the ship, and letters from one sailor, point to Hudson being murdered.